School Science Lessons

 Alternatively, use suckers taken from the side of the clump for establishing new plants.

-13. Bury the plant almost halfway up the stem to discourage suckers from emerging too early and ensures the mother plant is secure so that the suckers don't pull the plant up out of the ground.
+This action ensures the mother plant is secure so that the suckers don't pull the plant up out of the ground.

-14. Immediately after planting, tissue culture plantlets are at their most vulnerable, because their potting medium is light and the root system is very concentrated.
+14. Immediately after planting, tissue culture plantlets are at their most vulnerable, because their potting medium is light and the root system is concentrated.

 However plants become more stable after about a week, once the roots have spread into the surrounding wet soil. which should remain moist.